tsdh/sotesola2012/README.md

   (included in `lib/`).
 That's the job of the `build-jamopp-graphs.sh` bash script.

+  Thereafter, the folder `models/` contains one xmi file per 101 implementation containing java files.
+You'll get an error for some projects, e.g., all AntLR implementation, because the generated AntLR parsers contain characters that are not valid in XML and thus the XMI serialization fails. :-(

+  Do it like so:

 ```
 cd scripts/
 ./build-jamopp-graphs.sh ~/path/to/101repo/contributions
 ```

-  Thereafter, the folder `models/` contains one xmi file per 101 implementation containing java files.
-You'll get an error for some projects, e.g., all AntLR implementation, because the generated AntLR parsers contain characters that are not valid in XML and thus the XMI serialization fails. :-(

 ## License